kedacore/keda-docs/content/concepts/authentication/content.md

 Based on the requirements you can mix and match the reference types providers in order to configure all required parameters.

-The parameters you define in the `TriggerAuthentication` definition do not need to be included in the `metadata` of the `ScaledObject.spec.triggers` definition.
+Every parameter you define in `TriggerAuthentication` definition does not need to be included in the `metadata` of the trigger for your `ScaledObject` definition.
 To reference a `TriggerAuthentication` from a `ScaledObject` you add the `authenticationRef` to the trigger.

 ```yaml
 # some Scaled Object